sheki/parse-blog/content/note/books.md

 * Quantum Computing from the ground up
 * Thinking Strategically - the competitive edge in business in politics and everyday life
 * The Decadent Society: How We Became the Victims of Our Own Success Hardcover – February 25, 2020
-* Our Man: Richard Holbrooke and the End of the American Century - American Foreign policy biography
 * The Splendid and the Vile: A Saga of Churchill, Family, and Defiance During the Blitz
 * Emergence of Globalism (recommended by Piketty)
 * Flash: The Making of Weegee the Famous
 * The Art of Insight in Science and Engineering: Mastering Complexity (The MIT Press)
 * Goodbye Things: The New Japanese Minimalism
-* These Truths—Jill Lepore
 * A moveable feast—Hemingway
 * “The Shanghai Free Taxi: Journeys with the Hustlers and Rebels of the New China,
 * India Moving